rehierl/abstract-properties/14-x-types-of-properties/14-0-pre-order-traces/3-1-define-suffix-prefix.md

 * `( TO[n] \ TO[ns] ) => TU[n]`
 * `( TU[n] prefix-of TO[n] )` can be understood to be true

-Note that, since `TU[n]` is obviously strictly speaking no subtree of `TO[n]`, one needs to **focus on the resulting subset of nodes** that can be used to form an induced suborder/subgraph over the corresponding node order.
+Note that, since `TU[n]` is strictly speaking no subtree of `TO[n]`, one needs to **focus on the corresponding subset of nodes** that can be used to form an induced subtree/suborder over the appropriate node order.

 <!-- ======================================================================= -->
 ## disjoint suffixes